Spreadsheets

 • It is not always machine readable.
 Software cannot process information that relies on context, notes in the margin, spatial layout or field formatting (bold/italics/colours)

 • Excel tries to convert everything into a date.
 Even human genes.
-(Watch a short talk on ‘Spreadsheet Problems In Genomic Research’ for more fun!)
+(Watch a short talk on ‘Spreadsheet Problems In Genomic Research’ for more fun, or read the paper!)

 Anakin/Padme meme: Padme is asking Anakin (which has the excel logo on his face): 'so if I type 12.5 into a cell you won't treat it as a date, right?'